Analytics for Bloggers: What to Track and Which Tools to Use

 2. Time on Page

-What it tells you: How long visitors actually spend reading your content.
+How long visitors actually spend reading your content.
 A high time-on-page means people are engaged.
-A low number (under 30 seconds on a 1,500-word post) suggests your intro isn't hooking readers, your formatting is hard to scan, or your content doesn't match the search intent that brought them there.
-This is one of the most underrated metrics in blog analytics — it separates content that gets skimmed from content that gets read.
+A low number (under 30 seconds on a 1,500-word post) suggests your intro isn't hooking readers, your formatting is hard to scan, or your content doesn't match search intent.
+This is one of the most underrated metrics in<strong>blog analytics</strong>— it separates content that gets skimmed from content that gets read.

 3. Bounce Rate